Smile (Uncle Kracker song)

 "Smile" is a song by American musician Uncle Kracker from his fourth studio album, Happy Hour (2009).
 It was released as the album's first single on July 13, 2009, and again charted in August 2010.
 The track features pop rock singer Rae Rae, who sings backing vocals throughout the song and at the end of the title.
 Commercially, the song reached number 31 on the US Billboard Hot 100, number 44 in Canada, and number three in Australia.
-The song was featured in Bucky Larson: Born to Be a Star.

 Music video

 A music video for the song was released in September 2009, directed by Darren Doane.
-The video is set in Northern Michigan with some scenes from Hale, Michigan, and Long Lake, Michigan.
+The video is set in Northern Michigan with some scenes from Hale and nearby Long Lake.

 Chart performance

 On the chart week of November 7, 2009, the original album version of "Smile" debuted at number 57 on the U.S. Billboard Hot Country Songs chart, becoming his first solo entry on that chart as well as his second chart single since he was featured with Kenny Chesney on "When the Sun Goes Down" in 2004.
 The song is also his second entry on the Hot Country Songs charts, debuting at number 57 on the week of November 7, 2009.
 On the Billboard Hot 100, the song reached number 31.
 Following strong unsolicited airplay of a remix of "Smile" featuring country music influences on Detroit country music stations, "Smile" was re-mixed and released to country radio as an official single to promote his extended play Happy Hour: The South River Road Sessions.
 It has since become his first solo top-10 country hit, peaking at number six.